amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/deprecation.md

 ## Overview

-As necessary, Meraki may deprecate API versions or operations over time.
-After an announced deprecation period, the versions or operations marked as deprecated will be sunset.

-This means that Meraki may offer newer, more performant alternatives over time to satisfy developer use cases currently met in whole or in part by existing operations and/or versions.
-When this happens, Meraki will:
+Cisco Meraki provides newer, more performant APIs over time to help developer use cases currently addressed by existing operations and API versions.
+When introducing these alternatives, Meraki:

-1. Mark the deprecated operation or version as deprecated in the OAS.
+1. Marks the deprecated operation or version as deprecated in the OAS.
-2. Provide documented alternatives to the operation or version.
+2. Documents the alternatives to the operation or version.

+Cisco Meraki may occasionally phase out API versions or operations.
+After a designated deprecation period, the deprecated versions or operations are discontinued.

-We encourage developers to take advantage of the improvements and migrate their applications to the latest offerings.
-In any case, it is the developer's responsibility to migrate their applications to non-deprecated offerings prior to the sunset date for that offering.
+We encourage developers to leverage the improvements and migrate their applications to the latest offerings.
+Developers are expected to migrate their applications to non-deprecated offerings before the sunset date for those offerings.

 ## Definitions

 ### Version vs. revision

-An API version, also known as a _major_ version, identifies a grouped set of API resources and operations.
-At Meraki, we use simple integers for versions, e.g. "v1".
-Today, these are released infrequently, and Meraki only has "v1".
+An API version, or _major_ version, groups a set of API resources and operations.
+Cisco Meraki uses simple integers for versions, such as "v1."
+Cisco Meraki releases these versions infrequently and currently only uses "v1."

-An API revision, also known as a _minor_ version, identifies non-breaking improvements to an API, such as the addition of new attributes or capabilities to extend existing operations within a major version.
-In most if not all cases, changes between revisions within a single version are additive and otherwise transparent to clients built on older revisions of that version.
-Today, Meraki names a new revision every month, summarizing all the changes that have been released since the last named revision.
-A Meraki API revision name takes the format of "1.50.0", where "1" is the version, "50" is the ID of the "minor version", and "0" is the patch version.
-Note that the terms 'major' and 'minor' versions are commonly used in the industry in the context of semantic versioning; for our purposes, this guide will refer to major versions as versions and minor versions as revisions.
+An API revision, or _minor_ version, introduces non-breaking improvements to an API, such as adding attributes or capabilities to extend existing operations within a major version.
+However, revisions within a single version are usually additive and transparent to clients built on the previous version.

+Cisco Meraki releases a new API revision every month, summarizing all changes released since the last revision.
+Cisco Meraki API revision names follow the format "1.50.0," where "1" is the version, "50" represents the minor version ID, and "0" signifies the patch version.

+> NB: While the industry refers to major and minor versions in semantic versioning, this guide uses "versions" for major versions and "revisions" for minor versions.

 ### Deprecation vs. sunsetting

 #### Deprecation

-Deprecation is a standard step in an API’s lifecycle.
-It can apply to an entire API version or a part of it, like a single operation.
-Deprecation signals a better alternative is available, such as a newer version or operation.
-Deprecation is _not_ a breaking change.
+Deprecation marks a standard step in an API’s lifecycle.
+It applies to an entire API version or a part of it, such as a single operation, and indicates the availability of a better alternative, like a newer version or operation.

-When an API version is deprecated, a sunset announcement with timelines will follow when appropriate.
-Migration efforts can vary, so start planning a switch to a replacement as soon as possible.
-Using a deprecated API version is against best practice; it’s advisable to review your needs and consider available replacements.

-> NB: Meraki dashboard API only has version 1, which is not deprecated.
+> NB: Deprecation does not cause a breaking change.
+The Cisco Meraki Dashboard API currently uses version 1, which remains active and is not deprecated.

-When an API operation is deprecated, indicating superior operations are available, it will be sunset with its API version.
-Migrating to new operations is advantageous, especially for large environments or specific use cases.
-Using a deprecated API operation is against best practice and discouraged.
-It’s advisable to review your needs and consider available replacements, even without a sunset date.
+When Cisco Meraki deprecates an API version, it indicates that a superior operation is available and follows up with a sunset announcement and timelines when appropriate.
+Migrating to new operations is beneficial, particularly for large settings or specific use cases.

+Using a deprecated API version is not recommended.
+Developers should review their needs and explore available replacements, even if there is no sunset date.

 #### Sunsetting

-Sunsetting is the act of removing support for a single API operation or a whole version, after the deprecation period has elapsed.
-An operation or version is sunset after the deprecation period has elapsed.
-Sunsetting _is_ a breaking change.
+Sunsetting refers to the process of discontinuing support for either a specific API operation or an entire version after the deprecation period has ended.
+An operation or version is considered sunset once this period has concluded.
+It is important to note that sunsetting is a breaking change.

 ## Deprecated operations

-Beyond the OAS, deprecated operations are documented [here](deprecated-operations.md).
+In addition to the OAS, deprecated operations are documented in detail [here](deprecated-operations.md).